 What does Hyaluronic Acid do?

 Called the "sponge of the skin" its primary property is that it takes up and retains water - a capacity technically-termed - hygroscopic - the ability to hold water.
 Just as a sponge loads up with water, Hyaluronic Acid, thanks to its specific structure, holds onto moisture to give skin its fullness.
-But not just a little, this sugar acid will take 1000 times its weight in water.
-In the average person, 15g of Hyaluronic Acid holds 15kg of the body's water.
 Efficient it is.
 Until it's not.
 Because, like our other natural skin secrets, collagen and elastin, the amount of Hyaluronic Acid we make declines with age.
 Naturally.

 Hyaluronic Acid for the face: to moisturize, to renew, to heal

 Which is why skincare formulas with natural-origin Hyaluronic Acid come dermatologist-recommended.
 Beyond hydration, the ingredient is active in healing, anti-inflammation and cellular renewal.
 While busily storing water reserves in the dermis to prevent the epidermis drying out, Hyaluronic Acid also carries nutrients to skin cells to aid cellular renewal.
 At the skin's surface, Hyaluronic Acid improves the infamous barrier effect - by literally physically covering the skin cell receptors involved in inflammation.
 Its capacity to soothe makes it of interest in dermatology to heal post cosmetic procedures.
 While its other cosmetic use is as a filler injected into skin itself, to improve hydration levels deeper down to restore its natural plumpness.